 Big Changes at MSP --Big Surprise to MAC Planners.

-MAC and FAA, years ago, estimated the maximum safe operations per hour at about 160, unbalanced: either 100 arrivals and 60 departures, NW flow,and or 60 arrivals and 100 departures, SE flow.
+MAC and FAA, years ago, estimated the maximum safe operations per hour at about 160, unbalanced: either 100 arrivals and 60 departures, NW flow, or 60 arrivals and 100 departures, SE flow.
 To interpret this plan as possible, other critical assumptions were made:

 1. Ground traffic management (open gates or parking space for aircraft, runway transit time or speed, time lost in switching flow and average weather and wind conditions).